akhandare00/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Author - Ayush Khandare
 <br>
-This is my firs repository.
+This is my first Repository.